The Skyscanner Story

-Skyscanner now operates worldwide with offices in the UK, Singapore, Beijing, Shenzhen, Miami and Barcelona.
+Skyscanner now operates worldwide with offices in the UK, Singapore, Beijing, Shenzhen, Miami, Barcelona, Sofia and Budapest.

 Now offering travel searches in more than 30 different languages including Thai, Japanese and Russian, Skyscanner is the travel site of choice for independent travellers all over the world.

 Skyscanner continues to grow by listening to its users and giving them what they want – a travel website that is fast, flexible and finds the cheapest flights, hotels, and car hire, with no added fees and no fuss.